-Long Island couple charged in encounter with state troopers

-NEW YORK (AP) - A Long Island couple has been arrested on multiple charges stemming from a traffic stop carried out by New York State troopers.
+Police: Traffic stop leads to head-butting, flying underwear

+NEW YORK (AP) - Authorities say a suspected drunk driver head-butted a state trooper and his wife threw her shoes and underwear in protest after they were pulled over on Long Island.

-New York State Police say Michael and Alexandra Nelson, of Long Beach, were arrested after their 2017 Mercedes-Benz was stopped shortly after 1:30 a.m.
-Sunday on the Southern State Parkway.
+New York State Police say Michael and Alexandra Nelson quickly turned belligerent during the 1:30 a.m.
+Sunday stop on the Southern State Parkway in Hempstead, New York.

-Police say 38-year-old Michael Nelson struck a trooper several times in the face with his head as he was being arrested on a driving-while-intoxicated charge.
-They say 29-year-old Alexandra Nelson was arrested after she tried to obstruct the arrest of her husband.
+Police say 38-year-old Michael Nelson struck the trooper several times while being arrested on a driving-while-intoxicated charge.

+His 29-year-old wife was taken into custody after police say she got out of their 2017 Mercedes-Benz and tried obstructing his arrest.

-Police say the couple continued to be combative at the East Meadow Barracks, with Michael Nelson acting belligerent and Alexandra Nelson spitting at troopers.
+Police say the combativeness continued at a police station.
+In addition to throwing objects, troopers say Alexandra Nelson was spitting at them.

 Copyright © 2018 The Washington Times, LLC.